 However encrypting and decrypting all the data using RSA is computationally expensive, particularly if the token contains a large amount of data.
-The MD5withRSA algorithm is a more efficient way to sign the token.
-It works like this:
+Therefore KeyMaster signs user credentials tokens using an algorithm that combines RSA encryption with a cryptographic hash function, since this is more efficient.
+A number of such algorithms are available (see "Supported digital algorithms" below).